 Human activities have disturbed the balance of nature and environmental problems have now been recognized as a major concern of contemporary societies.
 Sustainability - including environmental, social and economic dimensions - should become a priority of our times.
 The need to develop scientists and professionals capable of understanding and tackling contemporary environmental challenges is becoming more urgent in today's globalized world.
-It is this need that inspired the development of the DEREE Environmental Studies programme.
+It is this need that inspired the development of the DEREE Environmental Studies (ES) programme.

+In fall 2022 the interdisciplinary Environmental Studies (ES) programme will become 12 years of age.
 The programme was introduced in fall 2010 as one of the first BSc degrees offered by the School of Liberal Arts and Sciences.
-It is the first Environmental Studies degree offered by a private higher education institution in Greece and the only one in the Athens metropolitan area.
 In March 2011, following the approval of DEREE-ACG as an Associated Institution of the Open University (OU), the Environmental Studies (ES) programme was approved for OU validation subject to no conditions.
+In 2016 the programme was succesfully revalidated for another 5-year period with no conditions.